camunda/camunda-docs/docs/guides/assets/react-components/create-cluster.md

 ---
 ---

 You must create a cluster if you have a new Camunda Platform 8 account.
+Otherwise, if you want to deploy a diagram, you will be redirected to the cluster creation first of all.

 1. To create a cluster, go to **Console**, click the **Clusters** tab, and click **Create New Cluster**.
 2. Name your cluster.
 For the purpose of this guide, we recommend using the **Stable** channel and the latest generation.
 Click **Create**.